Akunakuna

-The Akunakuna are an ethnic group of Nigeria and Cameroon, closely related to the Efik, Bahumono and Ibibio people, mostly inhabiting the area around the Cross River.
+The Akunakuna are an ethnic group of Nigeria and Cameroon, closely related to the Efik, Bahumono, Korring and Ibibio people, mostly inhabiting the area around the Cross River.
 Recent figures have indicated there are over three hundred fifty thousand Akunakuna people.

 Name

 The Igbo word akwünaakwüna, originally referring to a town where the Akunakuna people live, was Anglicized to Akunakuna.
 This exonym takes no account for what the Akunakuna people actually call themselves in the Gwune language, agwaGwunɛ, though, they are related.
 According to the book New Dimensions in African Linguistics and Languages, During World War I, married and unmarried women were recruited to serve in the West African Frontier Force and later in the Expeditionary Force into Igboland as cooks and as soldiers' comfort.
 Ever since then, the word akwüna, shortened from akwünaakwüna, has referred to a prostitute.
 The name akunakuna can be alternatively spelled as Agwa'agune, Akuraakura, or Akura:kura.